The Center Schoolhouse

 "It was removed about 1830, to its site on low marshy ground west of the brook.
 The school was not so located for sanitary reasons but for convenience.
 It was the influence of a prominent merchant who was annoyed by having the school so near his place of business.
 In those days scholars numbered in attendance from seventy to ninety and when let loose from school their exuberance created pandemonium on the common."
 [Mansfield & Dummerston History]

-According to Ed Miller (1866-1949), "When the stream was swollen the larger boys would carry the other small ones across to the school.
+According to Ed Miller (1866-1949), "When the stream was swollen the larger boys would carry the other small ones across to the school."
 The school terms were not as long as now.
-However, at certain times of the year there were additional weeks on "select school" which students could attend.
+However, at certain times of the year there were additional weeks of "select school" which students could attend.
 [Letter from Juliette H. Miller]

 In 1881 the building was badly in need of repairs, the merchant long gone and the store closed.
 The number of pupils was reduced to about twenty, so it seemed feasible to move the building back to higher ground.
-No money was available to build a new school build a new school building but Harry H. Miller was hired to move and repair the old one.
+No money was available to build a new school building, but Harry H. Miller was hired to move and repair the old one.
 [Phoenix, Oct.
 28, 1881]

 West Side of Brook